Finite element approximation for quantitative photoacoustic tomography in a diffusive regime: Numerical Implementation and Results

 \subsection{Numerical experiments}

-In this part, we provide numerical verification of the non-zero condition \eqref{eqn:nonzero_condition} and the numerical reconstructions of the diffusion coefficient $D^\dag $ and the absorption coefficient $\sigma^\dag$.
-To verify the non-zero condition, we plot the region in which
+In this part, we provide numerical verification of the non-zero condition \eqref{eqn:nonzero_condition} and the numerical reconstructions of the diffusion coefficient $D^\dag $ and the absorption coefficient $\sigma^\dag$. { While Proposition \ref{prop:nonzero_condition} establishes that the non-zero condition holds with overwhelming probability, the associated constants $C_0, C_1,$ and $C_2$ are not explicitly determined.
+Here, we numerically verify this condition.} To verify the non-zero condition, we plot the region:

 where $ w^{(\ell)}(x)=H^{(\ell+1)}/ H^{(1)}$.
 In the following numerical experiments, we fix the direction $\nu=(1,0)$ and the threshold $C_0=0.1$.
 To quantify the performance of the numerical reconstruction, we introduce the following relative $L^2(\Omega)$ error: